Glossary

 Probability distribution

 A set of options with associated likelihoods.
-In your model, the counts in a row (or tokens in a bucket) form a probability distribution over possible next words.
+In your model, the counts in a row (or matching cutouts in the spread) form a probability distribution over possible next words.

 Prompt